This is Fiat Vox, a podcast that brings you news from, for and about UC Berkeley from the Office of Communications and Public Affairs. I’m Anne Brice.

 Music: “When in the West” by Blue Dot Sessions

-Siegel says there’s still a lot we don’t know about cannabis, partly because federal laws have prevented independent research on it that would allow us to understand it better, especially research into the medicinal effects of the plant.
+Siegel says part of the reason we still don’t know much about cannabis is that federal laws have prevented independent research on it that would allow us to understand it better, especially research into the medicinal effects of the plant.

 He says he hopes the February symposium will act as a kind of jumping-off point that could promote more cannabis research in the future.